pallets/jinja/docs/switching.rst

 Loops
 ~~~~~

-For loops work very similarly to Django, but notably the Jinja2 special
+For loops work very similarly to Django, but notably the Jinja special
 variable for the loop context is called `loop`, not `forloop` as in Django.

-In addition, the Django `empty` argument is called `else` in Jinja2.
+In addition, the Django `empty` argument is called `else` in Jinja.
 For
 example, the Django template::

     {% for item in items %}